Beware the Nice Ones: He's mostly a friendly guy, but like Matt, he has a handful of moments where people realize that ticking him off is a bad idea.

 Put on a Bus: Although acquitted of charges of perverting the course of justice, he still feels ultimately responsible for the Miscarriage of Justice that occurred—an innocent man went to prison, while a guilty man went free and killed several more victims—and decides to resign from the CPS.
-He has yet to resurface, but it's entirely possible that he could.

-What the Hell, Hero??
+What the Hell, Hero?
 His "win at all costs" method of handling a case has led him to do some borderline reprehensible things, all of which tend to have the same theme:

 In "Paradise" he takes advantage of his friendship with another lawyer, jeopardizing the man's career, in order to garner necessary information.
 Upon finding out what he's done, the other lawyer gives him a blistering "The Reason You Suck" Speech and rebuffs James' attempts to make amends (one of the few times he was genuinely sorry for the problems that he'd caused), saying, "I don't want to be your collateral damage anymore."

-In "Anonymous", humiliates Matt Devlin in court over an error made during the investigation, accusing him of being both dishonest and incompetent (despite knowing full well that he's neither), discrediting not only his testimony, but possibly his tenure as a detective.
-When Alesha blasts him for this, he dismisses it as "collateral damage."
+In "Anonymous", he humiliates Matt Devlin in court over an error made during the investigation, accusing him of being both dishonest and incompetent (despite knowing full well that he's neither), discrediting not only his testimony, but possibly his tenure as a detective.
+When Alesha blasts him for this, he dismisses it as "collateral damage".

-Iron Lady DI Chandler: "I'd like to cut off his dick with a rusty hacksaw and ram it down his throat!"
+Iron Lady DI Chandler: I'd like to cut off his dick with a rusty hacksaw and ram it down his throat!"

 Idiot Ball: In "Alesha", where she tries to entrap a doctor who touched her inappropriately and gets raped.

 Put on a Bus: In the season 7 premiere, it's mentioned that she was transferred to a senior crown prosecutor position in another office.
-This narrowly averts a Bus Crash, as she would have been a passenger on the ill-fated train otherwise.
+This narrowly averts a literal Bus Crash, as she would have been a passenger on the ill-fated train otherwise.

 Twofer Token Minority: Is black and female.
 But even though she's the only non-white member of the main cast, it's hard to really call her a "token", given that London's incredible diversity is well represented among the supporting players.